ZoeB/steg/README.md

 # What license is it released under?

-It's released under a [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.
+It's released under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.